-At December 31, 2011, the Company had available a \$10,000,000 variable rate revolving loan, to be utilized to fund the capacity expansion at the Company's Matamoros, Mexico facility.
-As of December 31, 2011, the Company spent approximately \$6,300,000 on the capacity expansion of its Matamoros, Mexico facility, all of which has been funded by cash flows from operations.
-This loan is scheduled to mature on May 31, 2013.
-The revolving loan bears interest at daily LIBOR plus 175 basis points and is collateralized by all of the present and future assets of the Company and its U.S. subsidiaries (except that only 65% of the stock issued by CoreComposites de Mexico, S. de C.V. has been pledged).
+At December 31, 2012, the Company had available a \$10,000,000 variable rate revolving loan with an interest rate of daily LIBOR plus 175 basis points.
+As noted above, this loan was canceled effective March 27, 2013.
+This loan was collateralized by all of the present and future assets of the Company and its U.S. subsidiaries (except that only 65% of the stock issued by CoreComposites de Mexico, S. de C.V. has been pledged).